oleks/trafaret/README.rst

-Despite these formal shortcomings, ``trafaret`` can help yield more uniform solutions, and can help students get started. ``trafaret`` should not be used as the sole, or absolute measure of in-how-far a solution solves the given task.
+Despite these formal shortcomings, ``trafaret`` can help yield more uniform solutions, and can help students get started. ``trafaret`` should not be used as the sole judge of solution quality.

 Templates
 ---------